ZachData/cgRNN/README.md

 		https://www.youtube.com/watch?v=IcLEJB2pY2Y&t=4029s

 The positional encoding class within the model was taken directly.
-Here is the reference for the class, please check it out: http://nlp.seas.harvard.edu/2018/04/03/attention.html
+Here is the reference for it, please check it out: http://nlp.seas.harvard.edu/2018/04/03/attention.html

 	@inproceedings{opennmt,